Achuan-2/siyuan-plugin-text-process/README.md

 ### Block Processing

-The plugin adds three buttons to the block menu:
+The plugin adds four buttons to the block menu:

 * Merge blocks (appears when two or more blocks are selected)
 * Split blocks
 * Copy only first-level list content (appears when a list block is selected)
-* Convert list symbols to Markdown list
+* Convert list symbols to Markdown list format
+  * Converts bullet symbols like •○▪▫◆◇►▻❖✦✴✿❀⚪☐ to SiYuan Notes list format

 ## ❤️ Support

 If you like my plugin, please star the GitHub repository and consider making a donation.
 This will motivate me to continue improving this plugin and developing new ones.

 ![](https://fastly.jsdelivr.net/gh/Achuan-2/PicBed/assets/20241118182532-2024-11-18.png)

+For the list of donors, please visit: https://www.yuque.com/achuan-2